 If the Developer chooses to use utility chases behind panel finished surfaces, all concealed components shall be fire rated in accordance with American National Standards Institute (ANSI)/Underwriters Laboratories, Inc. (UL) and NFPA 502.
 All penetrations to accommodate passage of conduits/wiring shall be provided with the necessary component parts to prohibit damage and to maintain waterproofing.
+All component parts, including gaskets, plates, and fittings shall allow for exposed equipment to be mounted in a manner consistent with Section 15.

 If a panel system is used, it shall not be considered part of the fire resistance rating assembly for tunnel walls.
 Fire resistance for a tunnel panel system shall be a 2 hour minimum based on the Developer's design fire size, and certified by UL or equivalent rating agency.
 The panel system shall allow for movement between adjacent tunnel liner segments with no visible alteration to the exposed panel surfaces.
 Panels shall be easily mounted and dismounted, while concealing panel fasteners where possible to minimize visual impacts.
 Where the tunnel concrete walls are curved, wall panels shall be curved to concentrically match.

 Wall and ceiling surfaces shall provide a reflectance that is compatible with the Developer's lighting scheme, and does not emit glare or adversely impact driver visibility of the road and life safety amenities.
+Tunnel wall and ceiling surfaces shall be finished to meet the requirements of Section 15.